COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 ### 3.1 Attribute-value pairs

 Note the following rule assumes that no DDLm attributes are longer than `value col` - `text indent` - `min whitespace`.
 The length of a value includes the delimiters.
+The rules for attribute-value pairs cover items from Set categories as well as items from single-packet Loop categories.

 1. DDLm attributes appear lowercased at the beginning of a line after `text indent` spaces.